NeuroTechX/ntx_slack_archive/neurotechedu.md

  >hey guys, can someone help me?
 What exactly is 'epoch' or 'epoching' in BCIs?
 From my first researches, i think that it's the signal after the preprocessing.
 But i'm not sure about this

+4/14/2017 5:34 PM

+ **davidevaleriani** :

+ >Hey ch.yumin, an epoch is generally a chunk of EEG recording (usually after preprocessing, yes).
+The most used type of epoch is the stimulus-locked, which means that we consider 0 the onset of the stimulus and then we extract the first N milliseconds after that.
+So, if N is 1500, we are sampling at 32 Hz and we have 100 stimuli, we will have 100 signals of 48 samples (1.5s * 32) for each electrode, so 100 epochs of 48 samples per electrode.